minetest-whynot/whynot-game/mods/flora_ores/farming/README.md

 ### Changelog:

-- 1.45 - Dirt and Hoes are more in line with default by using dry/wet/base options, onion soup added (thanks edcrypt)
+- 1.45 - Dirt and Hoes are more in line with default by using dry/wet/base options, onion soup added (thanks edcrypt), Added apple pie
 - 1.44 - Added 'farming_stage_length' in mod settings for speed of crop growth, also thanks to TheDarkTiger for translation updates
 - 1.43 - Scythe works on use instead of right-click, added seed=1 groups to actual seeds and seed=2 group for plantable food items.
 - 1.42 - Soil needs water to be present within 3 blocks horizontally and 1 below to make wet soil, Jack 'o Lanterns now check protection, add chocolate block.